ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/isbnfield.md

 ### Validation

-The input passed into this field type is subject of ISBN validation depending on the Field settings in its FieldDefinition stored in the content type.
-An example of this Field setting is shown below and controls if input is validated as ISBN-13 or ISBN-10:
+The input passed into this field type is subject of ISBN validation depending on the field settings in its FieldDefinition stored in the content type.
+An example of this field setting is shown below and controls if input is validated as ISBN-13 or ISBN-10:

 ``` php
 Array